gavinr/arcgis-json-to-geojson/README.md

 Credit
 ------

-This is just a web apge wrapper that gives you access to the tools in:
+This is just a web page wrapper that gives you access to the tools in:

 * [arcgis-to-geojson-utils](https://github.com/Esri/arcgis-to-geojson-utils)